MasDennis/rajawali3d.org/src/content/getting-started/0.9/04-optimisation/index.md

 	rootCube.addChild(c);
 }
 ```
 As you can see each object can have its own rotation, position and scale.
-If you’re not using textures you can also change an individual object’s color.
+If you're not using textures you can also change an individual object's color.
 Be aware that the latter will create a new buffer which might reduce performance a little (though not significantly).

 Also check Rajawali Tutorial 22: More Optimisation.